Leantime/docs/technical/hooks.md

 ### `Leantime.Domain.Modulemanager.Services.Modulemanager.isModuleAvailable.moduleAvailability`

-*Checks if a module is available.*
+*Checks if a module is available and enabled.*

-In Progress: This method is a stub to hook into via filters.
+This also checks plugins and whether they are installed and enabled

 **Arguments**